a. Type of Filing: Notice of Intent to File License Application and Commencing Licensing Proceeding.

 Location: Wingate Hotel, 350 Conference Center Way, Bridgeport, WV 26330.

 Date: Tuesday, March 24, 2009.

 Location: Same location.

-Fairlawn Hydroelectric Company, LLC. will conduct a tour of the proposed project site at 3 p.m. on Monday, June 16, 2008.
-All participants should meet at the gated entrance to Jennings Randolph Dam on Route 46 in West Virginia.
-All participants are responsible for providing photo identification to enter this Corps of Engineers facility.
+Tygart, LLC will conduct a tour of the proposed project site at 2 p.m. on Monday, March 23, 2009.
+All participants should meet in the parking lot in front of the Army Corps of Engineers' office at Tygart dam.
+All participants are responsible for providing photo identification to enter this Corps of Engineers' facility.
 Photography will be prohibited.
-Anyone with questions about the site visit should contact Mr. Clifford Phillips of Fairlawn Hydroelectric Company, LLC at (330) 869-8451 on or before June 13, 2008.
+Anyone with questions about the site visit should contact Mr. Clifford Phillips of Tygart, LLC at (330) 869-8451 on or before March 20, 2009.

 Scoping Meeting Objectives

 At the scoping meetings, staff will: (1) Present a proposed list of issues to be addressed in the EA; (2) review and discuss existing conditions and resource agency management objectives; (3) review and discuss existing information and identify preliminary information and study needs; (4) review and discuss the process plan and schedule for pre-filing activity that incorporates the time frames provided for in Part 5 of the Commission's regulations and, to the extent possible, maximizes coordination of Federal, State, and Tribal permitting and certification processes; and (5) discuss requests by any Federal or State agency or Indian tribe acting as a cooperating agency for development of an environmental document.